 Now select the Google Analytics property that corresponds to the site on which you’ll be running experiments.

 Now return to the Optimize accounts page and copy your Optimize Container ID.
 This should be in the format GTM-XXXXXXX.

 Then, log in to your WordPress dashboard, and navigate to Insights » Settings » Tracking » Google Optimize.

 You can also click the checkbox near Enable Google Optimize Async Page Hide Compatibility.
 It reduces the risk of page flickering (the original page appears briefly before loading the variation).
 It also ensures that users on slow connections have a better experience by only showing experiment variants when the Optimize container loads within the set timeout.

 You can leave the remaining field unchanged.

 You’ve successfully installed Google Optimize in WordPress.

-Before conducting experiments on your site, you might want to check out The Ultimate Guide to Split Test Your Email Newsletter.
+Before conducting experiments on your site, you might want to check out this beginner’s guide to conversion optimization 101: split testing vs. multivariate testing.
 And don’t forget to follow us on Twitter and Facebook for more Google Analytics tutorials.